 IHP-WINS provides a platform for integrating and harmonizing water-related data and information from diverse sources, such as monitoring networks, research institutions, government agencies, and international organizations.
 It promotes the use of standardized data formats and metadata to ensure compatibility and interoperability of information across different systems and platforms.

 Through IHP-WINS, UNESCO's Intergovernmental Hydrological Programme aims to strengthen international cooperation, improve data availability, and enhance the understanding and management of water resources worldwide.
-The initiative contributes to the achievement of sustainable development goals related to water and supports countries in their efforts to address water-related challenges and promote integrated water resources management.

 At UNESCO, we believe in the power of open collaboration and the principles of Open Science, leveraging open-source technology to provide a seamless experience for users.
 The platform's Data Catalogue and Management System stand as a testament to this commitment, offering a robust repository for all IHP-relevant datasets.
 UNESCO's Water Family can contribute and access information in various formats, enabling a diverse and inclusive data-sharing environment.
 UNESCO believes in harnessing the power of data to advance global goals for a sustainable future.